-Bose, Santiago
+Bose, Santiago (1949-2002)

 Santiago Bose grew up in Baguio City in Northern Philippines.
-His early exposure to art was from close kin, helping his mother tend a souvenir shop and vacations spent with paternal cousins adept at drawing.
-His talents were early on recognized by an American teacher at Brent School, from whom he learned the rudimentary skills of composition, drawing and rendering.
-Most important, Baguio City formed the ground from which Bose’s awareness of identity and history would sprout.
+In the 1950s and 60s, his early exposure to art was from close kin, helping his mother tend a souvenir shop and vacations spent with paternal cousins adept at drawing.
+At the age of 14, his talents were recognized by an American teacher at Brent School, from whom he learned the rudimentary skills of composition, drawing and rendering.
+The major phases of Bose’s career are from the late seventies to the early eighties; when Martial Law and the cultural programs of the Marcoses dictated to great degree art production in the capital.
+He stayed in the United States from 1980 to around 1986, going back to the Philippines at regular intervals.
+However, Baguio City remained the ground from which Bose’s awareness of identity and history would sprout.
 Designed as a hill station for Americans when they colonized the Philippines, Baguio is also home to indigenous peoples.
 The city best illustrates the struggles between cultures.
 It was thus that young Santiago Bose became acutely aware of the inherent contradictions that beset Philippine history and identity.
 Bose’s art is diverse in form, as he was bent on experimentation and invention.
 For him, art making was less about adherence to style or exploration of formal qualities, it was more about interrogation of identity, history, and culture.

 Bose’s art is charged entity, much like the amulets or charms he fashioned at some point; which he imbued with combined wit, playfulness, and irreverence, all of which do not take from the ponderous weight of questions he raised about culture, the Filipino diaspora, colonial history, and religious beliefs.
 Identity, marginalization and struggle are persistent themes in his art, and his works are dynamic processes, encapsulating underlying tensions of society and emphasizing the artist’s indelible link to his cultural and communal roots.
 He reiterated once so often that the artist is to endeavor critical discourse through art, toward a deeper understanding of history and society.

 Santiago Bose, An Afternoon at Sampaloc Lake, 1976, mixed-media, Cultural Centre of the Philippines

-The major phases of Bose’s career are from the late seventies to the early eighties; when Martial Law and the cultural programs of the Marcoses dictated to great degree art production in the capital.
-He stayed in the United States from 1980 to around 1986, going back to the Philippines at regular intervals.
-During this time, he was exposed to the marginalization rife in the New York art scene and associated with artists from a world diaspora.
+.
+During his time in the United States, he was exposed to the marginalization rife in the New York art scene and associated with artists from a world diaspora.
 He also had solo exhibitions in Manila while shuttling back and forth between the Philippines and the United States.
 He returned to the Philippines in 1986, producing works up until 1993 when he participated in the First Asia-Pacific Triennial at the Queensland Gallery in Brisbane.
 His participation in the triennial ushered greater interaction between artists from Australia, the Philippines, and Southeast Asia.
 From around 1994 up to his untimely death in 2002, he began incorporating software technologies in works that were postmodern in character.
 Vital to these periods of art making was a persistent questioning of Philippine colonial and contemporary history as well as strivings to define indigenous identity and culture.

-Santiago Bose was founding member of the Baguio Arts Guild, whose activities were responsible for bringing together artists in successful and well-attended art festivals.
+In 1986, Bose became a founding member of the Baguio Arts Guild, whose activities were responsible for bringing together artists in successful and well-attended art festivals.
 These gatherings brought attention to Baguio as an art center away from the Manila.
 His ideas about art and approaches to art making deeply influenced artists of younger generation with influence reaching far and wide.